fanoframework/fanoframework.github.io/handling-file-upload/index.md

 </form>
 ```

-To retrieve file uploaded by client, you need to call `getUploadedFile()`.
+To retrieve file uploaded by client, you need to call `getUploadedFile()` method from `IRequest` interface.
 It returns data of type `IUploadedFileArray` which array of `IUploadedFile` instance.
+Please read [Working with request](/working-with-request) for information how to work with request object.

 ```